Published on: January 22, 2025

 GitLab provides several features off the board to get you started with assuring SOC 2 security needs are met:

 Implementing robust access controls is essential for protecting an organization's assets, ensuring regulatory compliance, maintaining operational continuity, and fostering trust.
 GitLab allows you to implement controls to follow the principle of least privilege, securing against unauthorized access.
-I will briefly cover:
+This includes:

 GitLab's security policies, known as guardrails, enable security and compliance teams to implement consistent controls across their organization, helping prevent security incidents, maintain compliance standards, and reduce risk by automatically enforcing security best practices at scale.